run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/Persistent-Volume-Chain.md

 1. Provide Run:ai with visibility and authorization to share the PVC to your selected scope by implementing the following label:
    [run.ai/cluster-wide](http://run.ai/cluster-wide): "true"

-!!!NOTE
+!!!
+NOTE
     This step is also relevant for creating the data source of type PVC via API.

 In the Run:ai platform finish creating the data source of type PVC: